- About Us

 Regional Platform Profile

-The platform implemented activities in: a) Peru, under coordination of the RAAA and the ANPE (National Association of Agroecological Producers); b) Bolivia, with the support of Agrecol-Andes, World Neighbors Bolivia, PROSUKO (Programa de SukaKollus), AOPEB (Ecological Producers Association of Organizations) and PROINPA Foundation (Research on and Promotion of Andean Products), among others; and c) Ecuador, within the "Colectivo de Agroecologia" group that brings together several grassroots organisations and local NGOS, in addition to EkoRural.
+The platform carried out activities in: a) Peru, under coordination of RAAA and ANPE (National Association of Agroecological Producers); b) Bolivia, with the support of Agrecol-Andes, World Neighbors Bolivia, PROSUKO (Programa de SukaKollus), AOPEB (Ecological Producers Association of Organizations) and PROINPA Foundation (Research on and Promotion of Andean Products), among others; and c) Ecuador, within the "Colectivo de Agroecologia" group that brings together several grassroots organisations and local NGOS, in addition to EkoRural.

 In 2007, an international seminar on local innovation and its role in agricultural research and development took place in Peru, bringing together partners from throughout the region.
 In June 2008, a workshop was organised by the Bolivian partners on Tiahuanaco.
 There, it was concluded that interested partners will constitute an informal network, exchange experience and foster learning, while focusing on organising key joint activities.

-Currently, the national network which is active is Bolivia (activities can be found on the Prolinnova-Bolivia page) and Peru is in the process of restructuring.
+Currently, the only national network that is active is in Bolivia (see Prolinnova-Bolivia page).
+Some organisations in Peru are in the process of restructuring their network.